RyanChristian4427/ASGWebApp/README.md

 # ASGWebApp

 This was a group project from the first semester of the second year of university based on Spring Boot and MySQL databases.
 For this project, we met with a client who requested a web server and a relational database to replace his previous booking and progress system that was handled in Excel.
+We opted to stick with a standard server-side rendering solution using Thymeleaf, and utilizing various modules like Spring Security and Mail.

+After the first semester, the class continued to use these projects for various assessments in semester two.
+Each student had their own fork of the project for these, and it was no longer a team product.
+For DevOps, we needed to configure a Jenkins server to pull the project, run the tests and Checkstyle, then host the running server.
+These changes have been merged in, however, the remaining modules have not.
+For our security module, we were tasked with fixing 6 security risks.
+For performance an scalability, we had to analyze performance, and improve 3 performance bottlenecks.

 This project was very much a 'learn as you go' sort of experience for the class, so some items may be inconsistent, as we eventually found better ways to do some items as we went through.

 ## Getting Started